-The Fells Trail Adopter Program provides the opportunity for volunteers to take responsibility for regular maintenance on a trail or trail segment within the Middlesex Fells Reservation.
-The adopter performs an essential role in maintaining trails in these times when state resources are limited.
+The Fells Trail Adopter Program provides the opportunity for volunteers to take responsibility for regular maintenance of a trail segment or area within the Middlesex Fells Reservation.
+The adopter performs an essential role in identifying and reporting issues in the Fells, maintaining trails, and regular park upkeep in these times when state resources are limited.

-Fells Trail Adopters have an opportunity to form a deeper connection with their chosen trail segments to keep trails clean, clear, easily navigated and in a natural state to be enjoyed by all.
-The map showing currently adopted and available trails is shared via Google Drive.
+Fells Trail Adopters have an opportunity to form a deeper connection with their chosen trail segments by keeping trails clean, clear, easily navigated and in a natural state in order to be enjoyed by all.

-Current Trail Adopters: please submit the Work/Issue Report Form each time you visit your trail this year!
+Current Trail Adopters: please submit the Work/Issue Report Form each time you visit your trail!

 Trail Maintenance includes:

 - Trash removal – bag and carry out litter found on or near the trail.

 - Trail clearing – clear overhanging limbs, downed limbs and small trees, and brush to maintain a trail corridor wide enough for hikers to pass safely.

 - Signage clearing – clear limbs and vines to ensure visibility of signs or blazes from a reasonable distance, generally from the spot of the previous blaze.

 - Drainage clearing – clean waterbars, culverts and drainage ditches of obstructions such as dirt, rocks, branches and leafy debris.

 - Downed trees – When a fallen tree too large for you to clear on your own blocks your trail or presents a potential hazard to trail users.